East London

-East London is the northeastern part of London, United Kingdom.
-Located east of the ancient City of London and north of the River Thames as it begins to widen, East London developed as London's docklands and the primary industrial centre.
+East London is the part of London, England, east of the ancient City of London and north of the River Thames as it begins to widen.
+East London developed as London's docklands and the primary industrial centre.
 The expansion of railways in the 19th century encouraged the eastward expansion of the East End of London and a proliferation of new suburbs.
 The industrial lands of East London are today an area of regeneration, which are well advanced in places such as Canary Wharf and ongoing elsewhere.

 History

-Toponymy

-The etymology of London is uncertain, but is known to be an ancient name.
-The concept of East London as a distinct area is a relatively recent innovation.
-John Strype's map of 1720 describes London as consisting of four parts: The City of London, Westminster, Southwark and That Part Beyond the Tower.
-From the late 19th century the term East End of London was used to describe areas immediately adjacent to the City in the Tower division of Middlesex.
-Charles Booth in 1889 defined East London as the County of London between the City of London and the River Lea.
-In 1902 he now considered this area to be the "true East End", and his attention had been drawn eastward over the Lea into the Borough of West Ham, which was then outside London, and geographically in Essex, but under the authority of neither; in 1857 Charles Dickens termed it "London-over-the-Border".
-Walter Besant described East London as an area north of the Thames and east of the City of London that stretched as far as Chingford and Epping Forest, which was similar to the definition used by Robert Sinclair in 1950 that stretched east to include Barking and Dagenham.
-This broadly matched the Metropolitan Police District east of the city and north of the Thames at that time, and now corresponds to the boroughs of Barking and Dagenham, Hackney, Havering, Newham, Redbridge, Tower Hamlets and Waltham Forest in Greater London.

-Emergence
+Emergence and growth

 The East End of London, the old core of modern East London, began with the medieval growth of London beyond the city walls, along the Roman roads leading from Bishopsgate and Aldgate, and also along the river.
-Growth was much slower in the east, and the modest extensions there were separated from the much larger suburbs in the west by the marshy open area of Moorfields adjacent to the wall on the north side, which discouraged development in that direction.
-Urbanisation accelerated in the 16th century and the area that would later become known as the East End began to take shape.
+The initially modest eastern extensions were separated from the northern and western suburbs by the marshy open area of Moorfields adjacent to the wall on the north side, which discouraged development in that direction.
+Building accelerated in the late 16th century, and the area that would later become known as the East End began to take shape.